solana-developers/solana-cookbook/docs/th/guides/feature-parity-testing.md

 Yikes!
 If you were unaware of this you'd likely be frustrated as there was no change to your instruction behavior that would cause this.
 In devnet it worked fine, but locally it was failing?!?

-There is the ability to increase the overall Transaction budget, to lets say 300_000 CU, and salvage your sanity but this demonstrates why testing with **_Feature Parity_** provides a proactive way to avoid any confusion.
+There is the ability to increase the overall Transaction budget, to lets say 300_000 CU, และ salvage your sanity but this demonstrates why testing with **_Feature Parity_** provides a proactive way to avoid any confusion.

 ## Feature Status